 Expanded Food and Nutrition Education Program (EFNEP) of the Texas A&M AgriLife Extension Service is a flagship nutrition education program funded by USDA’s Cooperative State Research, Education and Extension Service.

-Since 1969, EFNEP has worked in local Texas communities providing food and nutrition education to vulnerable limited-resource families and school-age youth.
+Since 1969, EFNEP has worked in local Texas communities providing food and nutrition education to vulnerable limited resource families and youth.
 Today the program is located in eleven counties: Bexar, Cameron, Dallas, El Paso, Harris, Hidalgo, Kleberg, Nueces, Tarrant, Travis, and Willacy.

 Following completion of the EFNEP lesson series, program graduates reflect significant, lasting improvement in their eating behaviors and more healthy lifestyle choices.